wso2/docs-is/en/docs/guides/login/validate-jwt-using-jwks.md

 Follow the instructions below to invoke the token API to generate access tokens from JWT assertion.

-1. Obtain a JWT assertion from external IDP token endpoint. ( Make sure to add /token endpoint of the identity server as an audience( aud ) value in the JWT assertion)
+1. Obtain a JWT assertion from external IDP token endpoint.

+     Make sure to add /token endpoint of the identity server as an audience (aud) value in the JWT assertion.

 2. Now you can access the Token API using a REST client such as cURL.
     For example, the following cURL command generates an access token.

     Here the JWT signature will be validated using the external IDP’s jwks\_uri.